APPENDIX 4

 Archives and Annals volume and part numbering must be approved and coordinated with Copernicus GmbH in advance.
 Unless otherwise approved:

-• Part number for Congress volumes shall be Part A for the Congress Proceedings volume, and Part B for the Congress paper volumes, followed by the Arabic number of the relevant Commission (followed by lower case a, b, etc. for multiple volumes of the Commission).
+- Part number for Congress volumes shall be Part A for the Congress Proceedings volume, and Part B for the Congress paper volumes, followed by the Arabic number of the relevant Commission (followed by lower case a, b, etc. for multiple volumes of the Commission), followed by a hyphen and the year of the Congress.

-• Part number for the Commission Symposia volumes shall be the Arabic number of the Commission.
+- Part number for the Commission Symposia volumes shall be the Arabic number of the Commission, followed by a hyphen and the year of the Symposium.

-• Part number for other ISPRS events shall be the Arabic number of the primary sponsoring Commission followed by W for Workshops, and an Arabic sequence number assigned by Copernicus GmbH.
+- Part number for other ISPRS events shall be the Arabic number of the primary sponsoring Commission followed by W for Workshops, and an Arabic sequence number.

-As examples, Vol. XXXIX-B1 contains the proceedings of Technical Commission I for the 2012 Congress held in Melbourne, Australia, Vol. XL-4 contains the proceedings of the Midterm Symposia of Technical Commission IV held in 2014, and Vol. XL-1/W1 contains the proceedings of the first workshop held during the period 2012-2016 and primarily sponsored by Technical Commission I.
+As examples, Vol. XLIX-B1-2026 contains the proceedings of Technical Commission I for the 2026 Congress in Toronto, Canada, Vol. XLVIII-G-2025 contains the proceedings of the Geospatial Week 2025 in Dubai, Vol. XLVIII-4-2024 contains the proceedings of the Midterm Symposium of Technical Commission IV held in 2024, Vol. XLVIII-4/W9-2024 contains the proceedings of the ninth workshop held during the period 2022-2026 sponsored by Technical Commission IV (the 2024 Geoadvances meeting in Istanbul), and Vol. XLVIII-M-3-2023 contains the proceedings of a member of ISPRS (the proceedings of the 2023 ASPRS Annual Conference).

 ISPRS must be prominently mentioned in any promotional material that refers to publications containing papers of ISPRS events and ISPRS co-sponsored events.